HME301 - Medicine 3A

 Doctor and Patient

-*Students enrolled in the IMMERSe program will undertake comparable assessment within the Doctor and Patient theme to that outlined above for hospital-based students, namely case synthesis components, clinical skills assessment components and logbook components for each of the 6 rotation Disciplines.
-Due to the integrated delivery of Disciplines in the IMMERSe program the precise format of some assessments within the IMMERSe program may vary from hospital-based rotations.
+*Students enrolled in the RCCS program will undertake comparable assessment within the DP theme to that outlined above for hospital-based students.
+Namely, case synthesis components, OSCE preparation components and logbook components for each of the six rotation disciplines.
+Due to the integrated delivery of disciplines in the RCCS program the precise format of some assessments within the RCCS program may vary from hospital-based rotations.
+The end of Year 3 OSCEs comprise of multiple stations which assess all six clinical rotations undertaken during HME301 and HME302 (0.5 day clinical examination).
+Standard setting will be used to determine a pass score for each station and an overall pass grade.
+Students who fail the OSCE will be awarded a fail (N) grade for HME301 and HME302.
+Students who fail will be required to repeat all components of Year 3

 Knowledge of Health and Illness

-The Knowledge of Health and Illness theme constitutes 37.5% of the marks for HME301 but there will be no summative assessment of KHI during HME301.
-A combined mark for HME301 and HME302 will be awarded based on performance in a 3 hour MCQ summative Progress Test at the end of Year 3.
+The Knowledge of Health and Illness (KHI) theme constitutes 37.5% of the marks for HME301.
+There will be no summative assessment of KHI during HME301.
+Instead, a combined mark for HME301 and HME302 will be awarded based on performance in a 3 hour MCQ summative Progress Test at the end of Year 3.

 Students who are accepted into H311 Bachelor of Medicine Bachelor of Surgery will be provided with a booklist detailing prescribed and recommended textbooks.
 Students will also be directed to supplemental electronic resources within the Deakin University Library.
 Self-directed learning through investigations of the literature is an important learning strategy for all themes of the Deakin medical course.